Convergence of spatial branching processes to $\alpha$-stable CSBPs: Genealogy of semi-pushed fronts: The metric and sampling structure of CSBPs

-\begin{rem} A direct construction that does not involve a limit could be obtained by considering the boundary of $\mathcal{T}$ and endowing it with a measure using Caratheodory's extension theorem, as is for instance carried out in \cite[Section~2.1]{Duchamps2018}.
-This construction would, moreover, endow the limit tree with a planar ordering.
-However, it is not straightforward to compute the moments directly on the continuous object, and our construction will allow us to carry out the computation on the discrete trees and to take a limit. \end{rem}
+\begin{rem} One could directly construct $(\mathcal{U}_t, d_t, \vartheta'_t)$ as the boundary of $\mathcal{T}$ (that is, the set of infinite rays $(u_1, u_2, \dots)$) endowed with a measure obtained from Caratheodory's extension theorem, as is for instance done in \cite[Section~2.1]{Duchamps2018}.
+This construction would, moreover, define a planar ordering on the limiting tree.
+However, it is not straightforward to compute the moments directly on the continuous object, whereas our construction will allow us to carry out the computation on the discrete trees and then take a limit. \end{rem}